-Working remotely has been a way of life for most of America for the past 9-plus months.
+Working remotely has been a way of life for most of America for the past years.
 Sure, there are those that are still going into the office, and there are those that have worked remotely for their entire careers, but for most of us, fully remote work is new.
 Read on to learn how a finance leader is coping with managing an engaged remote workforce successfully.

 And while there have definitely been some upsides to fully remote work, such as a more relaxed wardrobe, more time with family, and the elimination of the commute, remote work has not been without its challenges and frustrations.